Grantville, Victoria: Facilities

 The town houses some small shops including a bakery, fast food which include pizza, sovlaki, pantry and fish & chips, and real estate agencies as well as a petrol station and a Foodworks.
 There are also some bed and breakfasts and a foreshore caravan park.

 Near the coastline, there is a jetty as well as a small park, manual pad and adventure playground.
 There is also a boat ramp.

 Grantville also has a Bendigo Community Bank, a pharmacy which trades 7 days a week, a news agency and Post office.

 It also boasts medical facilities and a 24-hour ambulance service.
 It is well served by a volunteer Fire Brigade (CFA) 24/7.

-Attractions & Events
+Attractions and events

 Grantville hosts a moderately sized festival and variety market on the fourth Sunday of each month.
 The event is held on a reserve adjacent to the Bass Highway near the western end of the town.

 'Maru' the local wildlife park is one of the popular tourist attractions in the town.
 The park includes koalas, wombats, kangaroos, wallabies, quokkas, possums, squirrel gliders, daysurids, alpacas, donkeys, emus, cassowary, barn owls, cockatoos, freshwater crocodile, goannas, frilled lizards, turtle, carpet pythons, frogs and other animals.